 - How to Best Use Resume Action Words (+117 Powerful Verbs)Charley Mendoza08 Sep 2020

+In this article, you learned how to fill out the education section of your resume in several different circumstances.
+So, put those skills to use and download a premium template from Envato Elements.
 Also, learn more about making a great resume in our comprehensive series.
-There are a number of resume strategies to master that will help you land the job you want.
+There are several resume strategies to master that'll help you land the job you want.